IIIF/api/source/search/2.0/index.md

 Beyond the ability to search for words or phrases, users find it helpful to have suggestions for what terms they should be searching for.
 This facility is often called auto-complete or type-ahead, and within the context of a single object can provide insight into the language and content.
 The Autocomplete service is associated with a search service into which the terms can be fed as part of a query.

-## 3. Service References
+## 3. Declaring Services

-This specification defines two services to be associated with other IIIF resources: the Content Search service and the Autocomplete service.

-Services are referenced with the `service` or `services` properties, defined by the [Presentation API][prezi3-service] as an array of JSON objects.
-For Content Search and Autocomplete, these objects _MUST_ have the `id` and `type` properties.
+This specification defines two services to be associated with IIIF resources: the Content Search service and the Autocomplete service.
+These associations are made using the `service` or `services` properties, defined by the [Presentation API][prezi3-service] as an array of JSON objects.
+These objects _MUST_ have the `id` and `type` properties.
 The value of the `id` property _MUST_ be the URI used to interact with the service.

-Any resource in the [Presentation API][prezi3] may have a Content Search service associated with it.
+Any resource in the [Presentation API][prezi3] _MAY_ have a Content Search service associated with it.
 The resource determines the scope of the content that will be searched.
 A service associated with a Manifest will search all of the annotations on Canvases or other resources below the Manifest, a service associated with a particular Range will only search the Canvases within the Range, or a service on a Canvas will search only Annotations on that particular Canvas.

 An example service description block: